 Therapist in the City – About Me

 My name is Claire van den Bosch.
 I practice as a UKCP-accredited therapist in the City, Marylebone, and from home in Whyteleafe (Surrey).
-I am a qualified EMDR therapist with experience treating PTSD, complex (attachment) trauma, phobias, codependence, anger issues and addiction.
+I am an integrative therapist, additionally qualified in EMDR and Attachment-Focused EMDR with experience treating PTSD, complex (attachment) trauma, phobias, anxiety, codependence, anger issues and addiction.
 I practice over Skype where appropriate or necessary.

 Are you in distress, consistently unhappy, or feeling stuck?
 Or alternatively are you ready to make the most of a new phase of your life?
 Are you looking for a therapist who will be committed to supporting you with warmth and good humour?
 If you answered yes to any of these, please do get in touch for a chat or to book an initial no-fee appointment.